How Do I Know If I Suffer From Sleep Apnea?

 - Nasal congestion

-Almost 80 percent of people with sleep apnea don’t realize they have it, so it’s important to get tested if you do share any of these risk factors.
-Getting diagnosed and treated can not only save your life, it can also dramatically increase its quality.
+Almost 80 percent of people with sleep apnea don’t realize they have it, so it’s crucial to get tested if you share any of these risk factors.
+Getting diagnosed and treated for sleep apnea is crucial because it can not only save your life but also dramatically improve its quality.
+Sleep apnea can increase the risk of:

 Sleep Apnea and Your Well Being